-The 12th annual Women’s Leadership Conference brings together students, faculty, staff and community members to commemorate the theme of National Women’s History Month.
+The 16th annual Women’s Leadership Conference will be held in-person, bringing together students, faculty, staff and community members to commemorate National Women’s History Month.
 The goal of the conference is to provide an opportunity for personal and professional leadership development that is centered on the needs of women from various cultural backgrounds.

-Join us on March 21, 2019, at the UL Lafayette Student Union for a day full educational breakout sessions, inspirational awards presentations, and empowering keynote speakers.
+Join us on March 16, 2023, at the UL Lafayette Student Union for a day full of educational breakout sessions, inspirational awards presentations, and empowering keynote speakers.

 7:30am – Check-in & Continental Breakfast